awsdocs/aws-kms-developer-guide/doc_source/enabling-keys.md

 You can also delete CMKs\.
 For more information, see [Deleting Customer Master Keys](deleting-keys.md)\.

 **Note**
-AWS KMS does not rotate the backing keys of customer\-managed CMKs while they are disabled\.
+AWS KMS does not rotate the backing keys of customer managed CMKs while they are disabled\.
 For more information, see [How Automatic Key Rotation Works](rotate-keys.md#rotate-keys-how-it-works)\.

 **Topics**
 + [Enabling and Disabling CMKs \(Console\)](#enabling-keys-console)